 - We explore and share best practice at UWE Bristol and beyond.

-- We support internal dialogue about the understanding of, and shared values in addressing white privilege, seeking to eradicate attainment gaps, and calling out misguided practices.
+- We support internal dialogue about the understanding of, and shared values in addressing white privilege, seeking to eradicate awarding gaps, and calling out misguided practices.

 Decolonising my reading list campaign